intlr/practical-test-pyramid-go/docs/index.md

 Notice the Arrange, Act, Assert pattern.
 This will be repeated all over the pyramid.

+I cover the types of double in Golang with the [Test Double with Go][test-double-go] repository

 ## Integration tests

 - Test integrations with other parts such as database, filesystems, and